-- ^{7.69.} All staff should be aware that children going missing and who are absent from education, particularly on repeat occasions and/or prolonged periods this can be a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - ^{7.70.} Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - ^{7.71.} The Howard Academy Trust recognises that, when a child is not in school, children may be susceptible to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible. - ^{7.72.} Staff should be aware of their school's unauthorised absence and children missing from education procedures
+- ^{8.71.} All staff should be aware that children who are absent from education, particularly on repeat occasions and/or for prolonged periods and/or for unexplainable reasons, can be a vital of a range of safeguarding issues, including neglect, child sexual exploitation and child criminal exploitation such as county lines.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - ^{8.72.} Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - ^{8.73.} Temple Mill Primary School recognises that, when a child is not in school, they may be susceptible to, or exposed to, other risks, so we work with parents and other partners to keep children in school whenever possible. - ^{8.74.} Where there are concerns that a child has unexplainable and/or persistent absences from education, the school will respond in line with its statutory duties (DfE Children Missing Education and local support available from the Medway attendance and children missing education teams